Stilbaai Tidal Fish Traps: Prehistoric roots

 diet for a very long time - at least 100,000 years ago.

 One of the easiest ways of harvesting fish, would have been gathering those stranded in natural tidal pools after the turn of the tide.
 Enhancing the fish-trapping properties of tidal pools by a few well-placed stones would be a logical next step, followed eventually by man-made pools.
 Thus, while it is unknown exactly when the tradition of building and repacking tidal fish traps originated, it is most likely that it dates back to the Middle Stone Age (which stretched from about 250,000 to 25,000 years ago).

-More recent history

-Eyewitness accounts by some of the first European settlers report how Khoi built, maintained and used tidal fish traps.